tomaszszewczyk/BitParser/README.md

 two fashions of signed integers and provide simple engine for parsing messages using memory condensed descriptors.
 BitParser consist of three main elements, which provides three layers of abstraction.
 These elements are: Stream, UParser and BitParser, where Stream is most low level, UParser uses Stream and BitParser uses UParser.
 Each module can be used without higher level modules if desired.
+Library is written to be suitable for embedded development, so there is no dynamic allocation and other expensive operations.
 Here is some more detailed description of BitParser lib.

 ## Stream